 As I reflect on my season and look forward to the next one, one of my goals is to be more Janet-like.
 To experience my swimming more joyfully.
 There were many individual moments of joy this year, but they were always fleeting.
 As Janet showed, “joyful” doesn’t have to mean “slow” - and I can probably strike a better balance.

 My typical experience during these swims has been as a struggle between body and mind.
 For how long can I maintain a certain pace?
 How much pain can I endure?
 A “masochistic death march,” is how I described it in a comment.

 For me, the Ederle Swim was pretty much a death march from start to finish.
-Is it unsporting to suggest a swim that earned me a record and an AP mention was actually my worst of the year?
+Is it unsporting to suggest a swim that earned me a AP mention was actually my worst of the year?
 Probably.
 So I won’t dwell on it too much.
 My training since Catalina has been sporadic at best, so I shouldn’t have expected a peak performance.
-I didn’t bother to taper – there wasn’t anything to taper from.
+I didn’t bother to taper - there wasn’t anything to taper from.

 But my big unforced error was dressing inadequately for the boat ride to Sandy Hook.
 Such a rookie mistake!
 After an hour speeding across the water at 20 knots in sub-50F air temps, by the time I arrived at the start I was chilled and tight.
 Though the water was warm enough (68F) that I was in no danger of hypothermia, I never really recovered.
 I just felt unbalanced and uncomfortable the entire swim.

 These things happen… but I’m disappointed that I let it detract from my joy in experiencing this beautiful, historic swim.
 It’s a rare thing to backstroke under the looming Verrazano; to watch the lower Manhattan skyline grow on the horizon from water level; to share the water with impossibly large cruise ships and barges.
 That’s why people pay good money for this.